1ukefg/P1-Football-Family/README.md

 - __Join Us Page__

     - This page allows the user to sign up to the sessions provided and join Football Family.
-The user is asked to provide their full name and email address, which will be used as means of contact for Football Family.
+The user is asked to provide their full name and email address, which will be used as a means of contact for Football Family.
 They are also asked to select their age group and gender so that they are entered into the correct sessions.

 ![Joinus](assets/images/readme/join-us.png)

 ## Testing

 - I have tested that the website runs correctly on different browsers such as Chrome, Safari and Firefox
-- I have confrimed that the website is responsive, maintains a clean structure and funtions across most screen sizes.
+- I have confirmed that the website is responsive, maintains a clean structure and functions across most screen sizes.
 Screen sizes include desktops, tablets and modern smartphones.
-This was achieved by usng the developer tools in Google Chrome.
+This was achieved by using the developer tools in Google Chrome.
 - I confirmed that the Logo, Navigation Bar, Greeting information, Session Times and Join Us form text is visable and easy to read.
-- I confirmed that all of the links to social medai pages open and in a new tab.
+- I confirmed that all of the links to social media pages open and in a new tab.
 - I have tested and confirmed that the form works, requires an entry in each field, list and button.
 For the email entry, the form will not submit unless a valid email is entered.

 ## Fixed Bugs